patrickfreyer/tsx-to-pdf/README.md

 1. The tool takes a TSX file as input
 2. It extracts the component name from the file name
 3. It navigates to `http://localhost:5174/ComponentName` using Puppeteer
-4. It captures the rendered component as a PDF
+4. It captures the rendered component as a PDF, automatically sizing the PDF to fit the content
 5. If multiple TSX files are provided, it merges them into a single PDF

 ## Examples